Information on bats and development

 I need a bat survey before I can go ahead with the work I want done on my property.
 Please can you help?

-Cumberland Bat Group only undertakes voluntary educational or associated conservation projects and is not insured to undertake such surveys and, as a group, is not able to get involved in planning applications.
-Since bats are a protected species, you need to contract a surveyor who holds the appropriate Natural England licence to undertake the work.
-One place where you can find such professional ecologists is the CIEEM website: http://www.cieem.net/members-directory
+Cumberland Bat Group only undertakes voluntary educational or associated conservation projects and we do not undertake commercial bat surveys to inform planning applications.
+Since bats are a protected species, you need to appoint a surveyor who holds the appropriate Natural England licence to undertake the work.
+One place where you can find such professional ecologists is the CIEEM website: http://www.cieem.net/members-directory.
+CIEEM guide explaining what is involved when a ‘bat survey and report’ is required in relation to small-scale development can be accessed here.